ORNL, Alloy, Gas Turbine, Electron Beam Melting

 Researchers from Oak Ridge National Laboratory (ORNL) and the National Energy Technology Laboratory have 3D-printed a crack-free alloy that can operate without melting at temperatures over 2400°F (1315.5°C).

-This latest achievement from ORNL could enable manufacturing additively manufactured turbine blades to withstand harsh temperatures, eliminating the carbon footprint of gas turbine engines like the ones installed in airplanes.
+This latest achievement from ORNL could enable the manufacturing of additively manufactured turbine blades that can withstand harsh temperatures, eliminating the carbon footprint of gas turbine engines like the ones installed in airplanes.

 The team used an advanced Additive Manufacturing technique called electron beam melting to print quality parts with notable structural integrity, solving the long-standing issue of crack occurrence.